code-423n4/2023-01-opensea-findings/data/Dravee-G.md

 --- | --- | ---
 Gas Issues | 6 | Around 650

+**Codebase Impressions**

+The codebase is amazingly optimized, as expected from OpenSea.
+All storage operations are well done and even take into account the SLOT packings (like [here where it isn't obvious and the regular dev would've moved the SSTORE into the condition](https://github.com/ProjectOpenSea/seaport/blob/5de7302bc773d9821ba4759e47fc981680911ea0/contracts/lib/OrderValidator.sol#L82-L87) or [here where `memory` would've costed more](https://github.com/ProjectOpenSea/seaport/blob/5de7302bc773d9821ba4759e47fc981680911ea0/contracts/lib/OrderValidator.sol#L841)).

+The suggestions down below took some research: everything has been justified with POCs, code and even the opcodes on the stack when necessary.

 **Table of Contents:**

 - [1.
 Using XOR (`^`) and OR (`|`) bitwise equivalents](#1-using-xor--and-or--bitwise-equivalents)